-- S-BR-92.
-Implement the BelRed Subarea Plan through a combination of development regulations and incentives, capital investments and other public and private strategies. - S-BR-93.
+- S-BR-93.
+Implement the BelRed Subarea Plan through a combination of development regulations and incentives, capital investments, and other public and private strategies. - S-BR-94.
 Provide for the costs of public infrastructure and amenities needed to support BelRed development and identified as specific projects in this Plan by establishing a financing strategy to be borne by various parties based on their relative shares of impacts and benefits.
 Cause developing properties to contribute the principal share of needed public improvements, to the extent they are the primary beneficiary of such improvements.
 Implement existing and new financial tools as needed to carry out this strategy.

-- S-BR-94.
-Allow for private development to voluntarily advance the building of public infrastructure improvements to enable land use to proceed in sync with the availability of needed infrastructure.
-Such investment may be repaid in part by latecomer agreements or similar device. - S-BR-95.
-Require the dedication and improvement of local streets at the time of development to enable implementation of frontage improvements and a local street pattern that provides for vehicle access and loading and improved transportation connectivity including safe and convenient pedestrian crossings. - S-BR-96.
-Encourage master-planned developments and other processes that better coordinate and integrate this subarea plan's objectives rather than individual development of small parcels.
-Consider mandatory use of master-planned development approval for large sites to facilitate site planning for vehicle access and pedestrian needs. - S-BR-97.
-Monitor and assess the implementation of the BelRed Subarea Plan and make adjustments to ensure success in providing affordable housing, parks and open space, a mix of uses and other aspects of the BelRed vision.
-A review of the implementation of the BelRed Subarea Plan should occur approximately five years after the plan's initial 2009 adoption and periodically thereafter. - S-BR-98.
-Develop rehabilitation and restoration plans for the West Tributary, Goff Creek, Unnamed Creek and Valley/ Sears Creek riparian corridors to facilitate partnerships and coordinated strategies for improving water quality, flow control and wildlife habitat as well as for providing increased access and exposure to nature, aesthetic enhancements and noise attenuation.
+- S-BR-95.
+Allow for private development to voluntarily advance the building of public infrastructure improvements, in order to enable land use to proceed in sync with the availability of needed infrastructure.
+Such investment may be repaid in part by latecomers agreement or similar device. - S-BR-96.
+Require the dedication and improvement of local streets at the time of development to enable implementation of frontage improvements and a local street pattern that provides for vehicle access and loading, and improved transportation connectivity including safe and convenient pedestrian crossings. - S-BR-97.
+Encourage master planned developments and other processes that better coordinate and integrate this Subarea Plan's objectives rather than individual development of small parcels.
+Consider mandatory use of master planned development approval for large sites, to facilitate site planning for vehicle access and pedestrian needs. - S-BR-98.
+Monitor and assess the implementation of the BelRed Subarea Plan and make adjustments to ensure success of providing affordable housing, parks and open space, a mix of uses, and other aspects of the BelRed vision.
+A review of the implementation of the BelRed Subarea Plan should occur approximately five years after the Plan's initial 2009 adoption and periodically thereafter. - S-BR-99.
+Develop rehabilitation and restoration plans for the West Tributary, Goff Creek, Unnamed Creek, and Valley/ Sears Creek riparian corridors to facilitate partnerships and coordinated strategies for improving water quality, flow control and wildlife habitat as well as for providing increased access/exposure to nature, aesthetic enhancements, and noise attenuation.

 FIGURE S-BR-1.
-BELRED PARKS AND OPEN SPACE PLAN MAP
+BELRED PARKS AND OPEN SPACE PLAN MAP - TO BE UPDATED